+There are several inflammatory brain diseases that could cause circling behavior, such as Pug dog encephalitis.
 Pug dog encephalitis is a serious disease that causes inflammation and death of the brain tissue.
 Pugs are genetically prone—about 1.2 percent will develop it—but other small breeds, including Chihuahuas and Yorkshire Terriers are not immune.
 Other signs of this disease include blindness, seizures, and behavioral changes.

 Why is My Dog Walking in Circles?

 While only a veterinarian can make a diagnosis, a little observation on your part may provide some clues.
 Noticing what precedes the behavior, the time of day it occurs, and how long it lasts are some things to watch for, says Lilly.

 “If it’s minor, predictable, and is not interfering with any other behaviors (such as circling four to five times before defecating), tell your vet at your dog’s next annual exam and make sure they evaluate your dog’s whole body.”

 Dogs who walk in circles before defecating may have trouble or pain when posturing.
 This would most likely be a concern if the dog is walking in more and more circles over time and is older.

 If it’s a sudden or new behavior, interrupting your dog’s ability to eat, sleep, play and rest, is combined with other clinical signs, or is the only way she can walk, then seek veterinary care as soon as possible, she says.

 What to Do if Your Dog Keeps Walking in Circles